em-foundation/emscope/README.md

 ---

 > [!TIP]
-> We'll run the remaining series of examples within the `ti-23-lp-slsdk-J` capture directory found in the [`bleadv-captures`](https://github.com/em-foundation/bleadv-captures) **Git** repository.&thinsp; If you want to play along at home, clone this repo and provision this capture directory as follows:
+> We'll run the remaining series of examples within the `ti-23-lp-slsdk-J` capture directory found in the [`BlueJoule`](https://github.com/em-foundation/BlueJoule) **Git** repository.&thinsp; If you want to play along at home, clone this repo and provision this capture directory as follows:
 >
 >```
-> $ GIT_LFS_SKIP_SMUDGE=1 git clone --filter=blob:none https://github.com/em-foundation/bleadv-captures.git
+> $ GIT_LFS_SKIP_SMUDGE=1 git clone --filter=blob:none https://github.com/em-foundation/BlueJoule.git
-> $ cd bleadv-captures
+> $ cd BlueJoule
 > $ git lfs install --local --skip-smudge
 > $ cd ti-23-lp-slsdk-J
 > $ emscope pack --unpack
 >```
 >
-> Alternatively, execute `emscope pack -u -C` from the root of the `bleadv-captures` repo to apply this command to _all_ capture directories found therein.&thinsp; We'll have more to say about the `-C` option later on.
+> Alternatively, execute `emscope pack -u -C` from the root of the `BlueJoule` repo to apply this command to _all_ capture directories found therein.&thinsp; We'll have more to say about the `-C` option later on.

 ### 🟠&ensp;viewing captured information &emsp; <p align="right"><sup><a href="#toc">top ⤴️</a></sup></p>